Double Face: ReleaseDouble Face was released in West Germany on 4 July 1969 under the title of Das Gesicht im Dunkeln ( The Face in the Dark) with an 80 minute runtime. It was distributed in West Germany by Constantin Film GmbH. It was released theatrically in Italy as A doppia faccia on 26 July 1969 where it was distributed by Panta with a 90 minute runtime. The film grossed 175,626,000 Italian lire domestically in Italy.

 It was released later in France as Liz et Helen (lit.
 'Liz and Helen') and also with added adult scenes involving actress Alice Arno as Chaleur et Jouissance (lit.
 'Heat and Pleasure').
 It was released in the United States as Puzzle of Horrors.

 Reception

 Film critic Marco Giusti writes that Kinski "is mad, hysterical, but dominates the film", remembers the nice intrigue around Kinski's character, and praises the lesbian scenes.

+Legacy

+Novelist and film historian Tim Lucas has cited the scene in which John Alexander watches a stag film starring Christine and a woman he believes to be Helen due to a scar on the back of her neck as an inspiration for his 1994 novel Throat Sprockets.